eritpchy/videosubfinder-cli/Docs/readme_eng.txt

    After After Filtration, After Second Filtration, VEdgesPointsImage they can be viewed by clicking the buttons in the left and in the right above the Test button, and also in the TSTImages folder.

-   "After First Filtration" is the resulting image as a result initial processing of the frame, the result of the processing is affected by all the "Settings for Operators Sobel "except one H-Vertical Threshold, all" Settings For Color Filter "except for one Sum Multiple Color Diff.

-   "After Second Filtration" is the resulting image as a result secondary image processing (processing applied to the image resulting from "After First Filtration"), the result of processing affect all the "Settings for Linear Filtering", all "Settings for Points Color Borders ", all" Settings for Color Filter "except one Sum Color Diff.

-   "VEdgesPointsImage" is translated as an image obtained from points vertical color boundaries.
-This image is obtained by converting frame into a black and white image, then applying a horizontal operator Sobel to determine the strength of the color difference.
-Then by threshold Filtering (all points whose strength is lower than the threshold set in the settings "H-Vertical Threshold" is replaced with black or white).
-These images Are used when checking whether adjacent frames with identical text or no)

 6) At the end of the search for the sub it is desirable to go to the folder RGBImages and delete all those frames that are dummy, then on these images you can